Sub-Saharan Africa·Zimbabwe·Updated May 3, 2026

 What scams target tourists in Victoria Falls?

-The most frequently reported tourist scams in Victoria Falls are Money Changer Street Rate Fraud, Fake Park Ranger Entrance Fee, Safari Day Trip Fake Operator, with 5 classified as high severity.
+The most frequently reported tourist scams in Victoria Falls are Curio Seller Aggressive Pursuit, Money Changer Street Rate Fraud, Taxi from Airport Unmetered Overcharge.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Nairobi and Johannesburg.
+Similar patterns are also documented in Nairobi and Cape Town.

 Are taxis safe in Victoria Falls?